-Georgios Pantazidis who is from Greece, hates it when people mess with his schedules and describes himself as impulsive, extroverted and honest.
-His superpower is his dedication and that’s evident from the fact that he never misses weight training at the gym for anything.
+Georgios Pantazidis is from Greece, describes himself as a communicative, extroverted and honest person.
+His superpower is the programming and dedication for achieving his goals.
 Here are excerpts from the interview in which he talked about his life and work.

 · My favourite scientist is Galileo Galilei for contributing to the transition from natural philosophy to modern science.

 · If I weren’t a scientist, I would be a nutritionist, a meteorologist, a movie director, or a pilot (in that order).

 · My favourite musician is Amelie Lens.

 · My favourite food is Spaghetti Bolognese with Parmesan.